With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 QUEBEC CITY, CANADA

 Just about two hours west of the Maine border lies a quaint city that will make you feel like you made the trek across the pond to Europe.

 French is the main language spoken in Quebec City but English is spoken as well so no worries if the only French you know consists of “Merci.”
-Quebec City, without a doubt, is one of the most charming and beautiful cities from its old world charm to its modern flair.
+Quebec City, without a doubt, is one of the most charming and beautiful cities from its old-world charm to its modern flair.

 This is a great place to visit antique shops, boutique stores, and bistros.
-When you are ready to leave and head to upper town, take the Funicular which will drop you off at Dufferin Terrace right near the Chateau de Frontenac.
+When you are ready to leave and head to the upper town, take the Funicular which will drop you off at Dufferin Terrace right near the Chateau de Frontenac.

 Visit Place-Royale to see true French architecture and the oldest stone church in North America, Notre Dame des Victoires.

 Stop for some coffee and a bite to eat at La Maison Smith and tour the shops around the square.
 If you have time, stop for a drink at Pub de L’Oncle Antoine, a 17th century brick cellar that is the oldest pub in Quebec City.